 For Unrobe, that change means doing things differently, or, as they put it, “undressing the fashion industry”.
-This means putting sustainability at the heart of everything they do, including using only organic cotton (GOTS certified) and recycled nylons, producing goods in premium factories and being completely transparent in their production process and pricing.
-As well as the beneficial effects that these practices have on Unrobe’s workers, they also help protect the planet: around 2,700 litres of water are used to produce an average t-shirt, Unrobe t-shirts use only around 200 litres.
-The firm also produces only exactly what has been sold, minimising waste.
+This requires putting sustainability at the heart of everything they do, including using only organic cotton and recycled nylons, producing goods in premium factories and being completely transparent in their production process and pricing.

 Photo: Daan Ubachs by Reinier van der Aart RVDA

-With the funding secured, Unrobe released their first collection, managing to charge much less than traditional brands’ sustainably manufactured garments by cutting out the “middle man”, as Ubachs puts it, which includes “the shopkeeper, agents and importers”.
-“That allows us to charge around 50 per cent less than traditional brands on average,” he explains, “and the customer can clearly see the cost of our materials, making, shipping etc.”
+With the funding secured, Unrobe released their first collection, managing to charge much less than traditional brands’ sustainably manufactured garments by cutting out the “middle man”, as Ubachs puts it, which includes shopkeepers, agents and importers.
+He says, “That allows us to charge around 50 per cent less than traditional brands on average, and the customer can clearly see the cost of our materials, making, shipping, etc.”

 Collaborating with companies around Amsterdam

-Ubachs sees Amsterdam as a great hub for developing a sustainable fashion brand, due to its density of pioneering businesses and initiatives that are helping to make the industry greener.
-“Amsterdam is a conscious city that is developing rapidly”, he says.
+Ubachs sees Amsterdam as a great hub for developing a sustainable fashion brand, due to its density of pioneering businesses and initiatives that help make the industry greener.
+“Amsterdam is a conscious city that is developing rapidly,” he says.
 “We have a lot of brands that are sustainable here.
-We have Denim City in De Hallen, as well as Amsterdam Fashion Week which was themed around sustainability recently, and Sustainable Fashion Week.
+We have Denim City in De Hallen, as well as Amsterdam Fashion Week and Sustainable Fashion Week.
 Festivals are also becoming much more conscious about sustainability, so there’s lots of different initiatives and schemes that are leading the way when it comes to becoming greener and helping the planet.”